 Panda 4.2 Refresh

-Although we’ve been using the word update, Google are keen to stress that the algorithms aren’t being updated.
-In fact, Panda 4.2 is actually a refresh.
+Although we’ve been using the word update, Google is keen to stress that the algorithms aren’t being updated.
+In fact, Google Panda 4.2 is actually a refresh.
 This means that signals from Panda 4.1 are being reapplied, as opposed to new criteria being tested.
-If you were impacted by any of the last Panda updates (most notably in May 2014 and September 2014), then it’s too late to make changes this time round.
+If you were impacted by any of the last Panda updates (most notably in May 2014 and September 2014), then it’s too late to make changes this time around.
 As the slow rollout continues over the ‘coming months’, we will more clearly begin to see who has been impacted.

 Will my website be affected?

 At this stage, it’s too early to know who will and who won’t be affected.
-However, as this is a refresh, it is likely that we’ll see similar patterns as with the 4.1 update.
+However, as this is a refresh, it is likely that we’ll see similar patterns as with the Google Panda 4.1 update.
 This means that smaller and medium websites will take preference over the big name blue-chips – as long as these websites are of a ‘premium’ quality.
 This has been the key focus for Google throughout every Panda update and refresh.
-Websites that are well structured, mobile-friendly (aka responsive), and provide high quality, relevant content are receiving preferential treatment.
+Websites that are well structured, mobile-friendly (aka responsive), and provide high quality, relevant content is receiving preferential treatment.
 As long as you have been focusing on delivering quality on your website, then it’s likely you’ll be positively impacted – and vice versa.
 However, as we said, it is far too early in the game to tell.
 Currently, we don’t know whether the full refresh will take two months or ten months…